 Q8: How was any potential modeler bias identified, and if appropriate, mitigated?

-There could be the subjectivity within the model building process, in that model building involves subjective decisions, and that these decisions can result in biases and prejudices.
+There could be subjectivity within the model building process, in that model building involves subjective decisions, and that these decisions can result in biases and prejudices.
 In short, there can be subjectivity when decisions must be made within the project, such as with respect to what metric one should optimize, which algorithm to use, which data sources to use, or if one data point should be used as a proxy for a missing fact.

 Q9: How transparent does the model need to be and how is that transparency achieved?

-An explanation in understandable terms as to why a specific decision is recommended often cannot be supplied — even by the team that build the model.
+An explanation in understandable terms as to why a specific decision is recommended often cannot be supplied — even by the team that builds the model.
 This makes explainability and comprehensibility very difficult.
 Thus, many models are effectively a black box.
 Model transparency is particularly important when model output might disadvantage a certain subgroup (or appear to disadvantage a specific subgroup), or in situations where there is a high degree of regulation or a right of challenge (e.g, lending money).

 Q10: What are likely misinterpretations of the results and what can be done to prevent those misinterpretations?

 Most predictive models are statistical in nature.
 They provide no guarantees; rather, they tell us about areas where an increased probability of an outcome might guide us to act differently.
-With this in mind, the data science project manager should ensure that the analytical decisions made as a result of a data science project reflects the scale, accuracy and precision of the data that was used in creating the model.
+With this in mind, the data science project manager should ensure that the analytical decisions are made as a result of a data science project reflects the scale, accuracy and precision of the data that was used in creating the model.

 - How to lead a Data Science Team